 \section{Introduction}

-In the era of information overloading, recommender systems (RecSys) have become the fundamental service for facilitating users' information access.
-From the early shallow models~\cite{koren2009matrix,rendle2009bpr}, to recent advances of deep learning-based ones~\cite{he2017neural,covington2016deep}, to the most recent graph neural network based models~\cite{ying2018graph,he2020lightgcn}, the techniques and models of recommender systems are developing rapidly.
-In general, recommender systems aim to learn user preferences by fitting historical behaviors, along with collected user profiles, item attributes, or other context information.
-Here, the interaction is mainly induced by the previous recommender system and largely affected by the recommendation policy.
-Then recommender systems filter from the item-candidates pools and select items that match users' personalized preferences and demands.
+In the era of information overload, recommender systems (RecSys) have emerged as the fundamental service for facilitating users' information access.
+From the early shallow models~\cite{koren2009matrix,rendle2009bpr} to recent advances of deep learning-based ones~\cite{he2017neural,covington2016deep} and the most recent graph neural network-based models~\cite{ying2018graph,he2020lightgcn}, the techniques and models of recommender systems are developing rapidly.
+In general, recommender systems aim to learn user preferences by fitting historical behaviors, along with collected user profiles, item attributes, or other contextual information.
+Here, the interaction is mainly induced by the previous recommender system and is largely affected by the recommendation policy.
+Then, recommender systems filter from the item-candidate pools and select items that match users' personalized preferences and demands.
 Once deployed, the system collects new interactions to update the model, where the whole framework thus forms a feedback loop.